Like many people, you are wondering how to get organized at work, become more successful and achieve your career goals.

-Forming intentions to implement creates a strong mental association between a situation and a behavioral response.
-Therefore, when a person encounters a situation relevant to his or her purpose, in the implementation implementation the goal-oriented behavior is automatically triggered (Aarts and Dijksterhuis, 2000b, Brandstätter, Lengfelder, and Gollwitzer, 2001; Webb and Sheeran, 2003).
+Forming implementation intentions creates a strong mental association between a situation and a behavioral response.
+Therefore, when a person encounters a situation relevant to his or her purpose, thanks to the implementation intention, the goal-oriented behavior is automatically triggered (Aarts and Dijksterhuis, 2000b, Brandstätter, Lengfelder, and Gollwitzer, 2001; Webb and Sheeran, 2003).

 Summarizing, implementation intentions make it possible to anticipate behaviors related to the manifestation of future events and to facilitate the implementation of these same behaviors.

-How to use the intentions of implementation to become organized at work?
+How to use implementation intentions to become organized at work?

 Here is what I propose to you.
 Start from your own experience in terms of professional time management.